pdf-raku/PDF-Class-raku/README.md

 #### `pdf-content-dump.p6 in.pdf`

-Displays the content streams for PDF pages, commented, and in a human-readable formt:
+Displays the content streams for PDF pages, commented, and in a human-readable format:

     % pdf-content-dump.p6 t/example.pdf
     % **** Page 1 ****